AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/aem-guides-releases-roadmap.md

 >The dates below and roadmap updates available in this article are for information only and are subject to change at any time.

 ## [!DNL Experience Manager Guides] as a [!DNL Cloud Service] (2024 Calendar) {#aem-guides-roadmap-cs}
-The releases for AEM Guides as a Cloud Service are planned as follows:
+The releases for Experience Manager Guides as a Cloud Service are planned as follows:
 | Release |Event |Schedule |What's new | Upgrade instructions | Status|
 |---|---|---|---|---|---|
 |Adobe Experience Manager Guides 2024.2.0|Automatic Update|March 06, 2024|[Here](whats-new-2024-2-0.md)|[Here](upgrade-instructions-2024-2-0.md)|Updated|